isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-information-theory/quantum-information-theory.typ

     Conversely, given a POVM ${E_n}_n$, we can define a general measurement $\{sqrt(E_n)\}_n$.
 ]<def:povm>
 #remark[
-    Note that any operation transforming a normalised quantum state must map it to a normalised quantum state, and so the operation must be unitary.
+    Any transformation on a normalised quantum state must map it to a normalised quantum state, and so the operation must be unitary.
 ]
 #definition[
     The *Pauli matrice* are $
         sigma_0 & = II = mat(1, 0; 0, 1), quad sigma_X = X = mat(0, 1; 1, 0), \
         sigma_Y & = Y = mat(0, -i; i, 0), quad sigma_Z = Z = mat(1, 0; 0, -1).
-    $
+    $ The Pauli matrices are unitaries, and we can think of them as quantum logical gates.
 ]<def:pauli-matrices>
 #definition[
     The *trace* of $T: HH -> HH$ is $